tamara-glazer/ml-pub-policy/Assignment2/README.md

 ```

 For the machine learning pipeline to be leveraged successfully with future
-datasets, all global variables at the top of the ml_pipeline final can
+datasets, all global variables at the top of the ml_pipeline.py file can
 be updated based on the conditions and instructions provided.
 These will
-directly update all necessary parameters in the remainder of the file.
+update all necessary parameters in the remainder of the file.
+Alternatively,
-Alternatively, parameters can be directly passed into functions to override
+parameters can be directly passed into functions to override default values.
-default values.